 Ginkgo, the most popular herb on the market, is used to prevent dementia and improve memory, but it increases bleeding risk.
 St. John’s Wort, shown to be effective in treating mild to moderate depression, can interfere with metabolism of other drugs.

 If you’re taking medications or receiving cancer treatment, you need to be especially cautious.
 Most herbal supplements are thought to have negative interactions with chemotherapy drugs.

 “Even an antioxidant such as green tea can be harmful when consumed as a supplement instead of a beverage if you’re undergoing cancer treatment or are a cancer survivor on medications,” says Katie Bispeck, research dietitian in Behavior Science at MD Anderson.
 “Don’t assume anything is safe.”

 If you want to try herbal remedies, it’s best to ingest them from their natural state and with your doctor’s permission.

 Instead of taking green tea capsules, brew a cup of green tea.
 You can also cook and flavor your meals with fresh herbs, in place of popping a pill.
 Just be mindful of the amount you ingest.

 Talk to your doctor or dietitian

-Before taking any herbal supplements, speak with your doctor or a registered dietician.
+Before taking any herbal supplements, speak with your doctor or a registered dietitian.
 He or she can help you decide whether a supplement is right for you and the dose you should take.

-A registered dietician also can tell you what to look for on supplement labels.
+A registered dietitian also can tell you what to look for on supplement labels.
 This is important because some supplement labels can be confusing or misleading.
-In addition, dieticians can help you find whole foods to replace herbal supplements.
+In addition, dietitians can help you find whole foods to replace herbal supplements.